junxit/us-congress-bills-114/metadata.md

 - 2015-04-20 — Placed on the House Calendar, Calendar No. 22.
 - 2015-04-20 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-86.
 - 2015-04-20 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-86.
+- 2015-04-21 — Considered under suspension of the rules. (consideration: CR H2332-2333)
+- 2015-04-21 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+21.
+- 2015-04-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-04-21 — Mr. Barletta moved to suspend the rules and agree to the resolution.
+- 2015-04-21 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H2332)
+- 2015-04-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H2332)